CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Method

-To refine the optimization region $M_t^{opt}$, we bind a neural SDF $S_t$ to the mesh, following the design philosophy of MagicClay \cite{barda2024magicclay}.
-Unlike direct vertex optimization, SDF-based optimization provides stable convergence, robustness to noise, and avoids discretization artifacts inherent in voxel-based methods such as DMTet \cite{munkberg2022extracting}.
+\textbf{Poisson Normal Blending Guidance.} We train the mesh $M_t^{in}$ indirectly by optimizing a neural SDF $S_t$ it is bound to, changes in the SDF will be propagated to the mesh through vertex optimization by refining vertex positions, splitting triangles and collapsing edges.
+Vertices not in the optimization region $M_t^{opt}$ are frozen during optimization.
+Indirectly optimizing an SDF instead of direct mesh optimization offers stable convergence and robustness against noise.
+Compared to voxel-based methods like DMTet \cite{munkberg2022extracting}, vertex optimization achieves precise and natural topology.

-During optimization, we render multiple supervision signals from random viewpoints: (1) a normal map of $M_t^{in}$, denoted $n_t$; (2) a binary mask of $M_t^{opt}$, denoted $mask^{opt}$; (3) a normal map rendered from the SDF $S_t$, denoted $\hat{n}_t$; (4) a normal map of $M_e^{in}$, denoted $n_e$.
-To enforce consistency, we apply the classical Poisson Image Editing (PIE) algorithm \cite{perez2003poisson} to blend $n_t$ and $n_e$ under $mask^{opt}$:
+During optimization, we render multi-view supervision images: (1) a normal map of $M_t^{in}$, denoted $n_t$; (2) a binary mask of $M_t^{opt}$, denoted $mask^{opt}$; (3) a normal map rendered from the SDF $S_t$, denoted $\hat{n}_t$; (4) a normal map of $M_e^{in}$, denoted $n_e$.
+To enforce consistency, we apply the classical Poisson Image Editing (PIE) algorithm \cite{perez2003poisson} $\Gamma(\cdot)$ to blend $n_t$ and $n_e$ under $mask^{opt}$:

-where $\Gamma(\cdot)$ denotes the Poisson blending operator.
-This blended normal map $n_p$ preserves fine-grained details from $n_e$ inside the mask while maintaining the smooth transition of $n_t$ outside the mask.
+The blended normal map $n_p$ preserves fine-grained details from $n_e$ inside the mask while achieving a seamless transition to $n_t$ along the mask boundary.
+Solving the Poisson equation on 2D images reduces computational complexity to $O(kn^2)$, offering significant efficiency over 3D volumetric methods ($O(n^3)$) while maintaining comparable fidelity.

 We then minimize the discrepancy between the rendered normal $\hat{n}_t$ and the blended normal $n_p$: